Opportunities for Spring Scholars

 Community Service

-Students may elect to pursue a meaningful service opportunity for the semester in place of taking courses.
+Students may elect to pursue a meaningful service opportunity for the semester instead of taking courses.
 Service is a central component of a Tulane education.

 If you were offered admission as a Spring Scholar and have further questions, contact Leila Labens at llabens@tulane.edu.